 - Your treatment includes cyclophosphamide in the last six months

 - Your treatment includes a combination of multiple immunosuppressive* drugs and biologic** medications and you also have another risk factor such as heart disease, lung disease, kidney disease, diabetes or are aged over 70 years.

 - Your disease is poorly controlled and/or you’ve had a recent flare.

-2) Increased Risk (also referred to as ‘moderate risk’, ‘at risk’ or ‘vulnerable’):
+2) Moderate Risk (also referred to as ‘increased risk’, ‘at risk’ or ‘vulnerable’):

 You would be considered at increased risk if;

 - Your disease is well-controlled with a single biologic** or immunosuppressive* therapy but you are not on steroids and you are under 70 years of age and do not have any additional health problems.

 - Your disease is well controlled with only hydroxychloroquine but you also have another risk factor such as heart disease, lung disease, kidney disease, diabetes or are aged over 70 years.